Roy Hattersley: European Common Market

 The Labour defeat of 1970 ended six years of Labour government.
-Hattersley was to hold his seat – often increasing his majority – but for the next twenty-six years as MP he was to spend twenty one in Opposition.
-He was appointed Deputy Foreign Affairs Spokesman, again under Healey, which involved a lot of foreign travel if nothing else.
+Hattersley held his seat – often increasing his majority – for the next 26 years, but he spent 21 of those years in Opposition.
+He was appointed Deputy Foreign Affairs Spokesman, again under Healey, which involved a lot of foreign travel.
 He also took a Visiting Fellowship to the Harvard Kennedy School.
 During this time he also became an enthusiastic supporter of the Common Market, and his "drift to the political centre" put him at odds with much of the Parliamentary Labour Party (PLP).

-Hattersley was one of the sixty-nine 'rebels' who voted with the Conservative government for entry into the EEC, which precipitated the resignation of Roy Jenkins as deputy leader (10 April 1972) and eventually a permanent split within Labour.
+Hattersley was one of the sixty-nine "rebels" who voted with the Conservative government in favour of entry into the EEC, which precipitated the resignation of Roy Jenkins as deputy leader (10 April 1972) and eventually a permanent split within Labour.
 (It was the adoption of a referendum on the EEC as shadow cabinet policy that caused Jenkins to resign.)
-For 'standing by' the party Hattersley was appointed Shadow Defence Secretary 1972 to 1973 and later Shadow Secretary of State for Education.
+For "standing by" the party, Hattersley was appointed Shadow Defence Secretary 1972 to 1973 and later Shadow Secretary of State for Education.

 Privy Council

-In the Wilson government of 1974 he was appointed the (non-cabinet) Minister of State for Foreign and Commonwealth Affairs, and in the 1975 New Year Honours, he was sworn of the Privy Council.
+In the Wilson government of 1974, Hattersley was appointed the (non-cabinet) Minister of State for Foreign and Commonwealth Affairs, and in the 1975 New Year Honours, he was sworn of the Privy Council.
 Hattersley headed the British delegation to Reykjavik during the "Cod Wars", but was primarily given the task of renegotiating the terms of the UK's membership of the EEC.
 Following the resignation of Wilson he voted for James Callaghan in the ensuing leadership contest to stop Michael Foot (a man "[who] for all his virtues ... could not become Prime Minister").
 Under Callaghan he finally made it into the Cabinet as Secretary of State for Prices and Consumer Protection, a position he held until Labour's defeat in the 1979 general election.

 In 1979 Hattersley was appointed to shadow Michael Heseltine as the Minister for the Environment, contending with him over the cuts in local government powers and the "Right to Buy".
 Following the rise of the 'hard left', as demonstrated at the 1980 Labour Conference, Callaghan resigned.
 The leadership contest was between Healey and Foot, with Hattersley organising Healey's campaign.
 "An electorate [the PLP] deranged by fear" elected Foot.
 Healey was made deputy leader and Hattersley was appointed Shadow Home Secretary, but felt that Foot was "a good man in the wrong job", "a baffling combination of the admirable and the absurd".

 Healey was challenged for his post in 1981, following electoral rule changes, by Tony Benn, retaining his post by 50.426% to 49.574%.
 Hattersley felt that "the Bennite alliance [although defeated] ... played a major part in keeping the Conservatives in power for almost twenty years".
 Hattersley also had very little regard for those Labour defectors who created the SDP in 1981.
 He helped found Labour Solidarity (1981–83) and credits the group with preventing the disintegration of the Labour Party.